testfairy/docs/docs/04_iOS_SDK/07_Adding_to_Swift_Projects.md

     + Right-click on your project, select `New File...`
     + Select `Header File.h`
+    + Make sure that in the "Add to Target" section, you select the target that will use TestFairy
     + Save as `Bridging.h` in your project
     + Click on `Bridging.h` to open it in editor
     + Add the following line to the code: